pymatting/pymatting/doc/source/intro.rst

 Foreground Extraction
 ---------------------

 Simply multiplying the alpha matte with the input image results in halo artifacts.
-This motivates the developement of foreground extraction methods.
+This motivates the development of foreground extraction methods.

 .. figure:: figures/lemur_color_bleeding.png
    :align: center